awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

      Edit-EC2InstanceAttribute -InstanceId instance-id -EnaSupport $true
      ```

-1. \(Optional\) Create an AMI from the instance, as described in [Creating an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md) \.
+1. \(Optional\) Create an AMI from the instance, as described in [Create an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md) \.
 The AMI inherits the enhanced networking `enaSupport` attribute from the instance\.
 Therefore, you can use this AMI to launch another instance with enhanced networking enabled by default\.
 **Important**
 If your instance operating system contains an `/etc/udev/rules.d/70-persistent-net.rules` file, you must delete it before creating the AMI\.
 This file contains the MAC address for the Ethernet adapter of the original instance\.
 If another instance boots with this file, the operating system will be unable to find the device and `eth0` might fail, causing boot issues\.
 This file is regenerated at the next boot cycle, and any instances launched from the AMI create their own version of the file\.